 Naturally, this increase in enrollments means a greater demand for course development personnel to create the courses as well as online faculty to teach them.
 These are the two most basic categories of work in online colleges, but there are plenty of other opportunities:

-- Online faculty, instructors and teaching assistants for college-level distance learning
+- Online faculty, online course instructors and teaching assistants for college-level distance learning

 - Writers/instructors of adult ed online courses offered at community colleges

 - Online tutors for college students

 - University-level course developers, instructional designers (ID) and subject matter experts (SME)

 - Test preparation and/or scoring jobs for GRE, GMAT, LSAT, etc.